 Hang on a second, black has just moved his bishop to b4, a square attacked by the white queen.
 Has black just lost the plot?
 Or is there some clever strategy in play?
 Let's unpack the idea tactic by tactic.

-In Defence of the Realm.
+Beginner's Corner No. 2: In Defence of the Realm.
 The 3...g6!
 Defence against Scholar's Mate (Cont.d)

 The Bishop Pin